• Skip to primary navigation

 Add Lemon

-I have updated this recipe and removed the Lemon but feel free to add 1 tbsp Lemon Juice and up the Corn Flour by a tsp to absorb the extra moisture.
+I have updated this recipe and removed the Lemon but feel free to add 1 tablespoon Lemon Juice and up the Corn Flour by a teaspoon to absorb the extra moisture.

 More Lunch